‘Project Merciless’: how Qatar spied on the world of football in Switzerland

 Eventually, the public prosecution department closed the case eight years later for lack of suitable investigative avenues.
 The Zurich public prosecution department said in a statement to SRF that, for legal reasons, they were unable to comment on their own activities in the proceedings.
 A spokesperson wrote that there had been comprehensive efforts for the investigation on file that had been carried out within legal provisions.
 The spokesperson further said: “There was no exertion of influence on any members of the public prosecution department.”

 Khare lives in Switzerland today.
-In autumn 2020, just before the investigation was closed, he purchased an impressive villa on Lake Geneva.
+In autumn 2020, just after the investigation was closed, he purchased an impressive villa on Lake Geneva.
 According to the land registry office, he paid CHF13.5 million to the daughter of a Ukrainian oligarch in the transaction.
 He now presents himself as a renowned start-up investor and had his picture taken for the French edition of Swiss magazine Bilanz.

 What would he have testified had he been asked to in 2013?
 Would the story have taken another course?
 Would the Qatari spies have scaled back their efforts for fear of being exposed?
 There will be no answer to such questions.